 - Peel the quinces using a sturdy potato peeler, again retain the peel and put it in the saucepan

 - With a strong, sharp knife which you don’t care too much about cut vertically down as close to the core as you can without touching the core, four cuts down, and then chop off the bottom and top, also as close to the core as you can.
-Put the remaining core in the saucepan.
+Put the remaining core in the saucepan (it’s the core that turns the syrup a beautiful rose colour).
 Add a couple of bits of lemon peel if you have them.
+Add the vanilla pod.

 - Meanwhile excavate any bits of core which have strayed into the flesh – they will have the texture of bits of chipped bone!